quantumlib/Cirq/dev_tools/pr_monitor/README.md

 The [cloudbuild-deploy.yaml](cloudbuild-deploy.yaml) describes the workflow that is executed \
 when we push something to master.
 It is responsible for building the docker image and deploying \
-the new version of the pr moniter script to GKE.
+the new version of the pr monitor script to GKE.

 ### Skaffold file